What Is the Brachial Plexus?

 There are many factors that impact the length of an Indiana birth injury claim.
 Every birth injury claim is different and presents a unique set of challenges.

 First, in most cases a “Medical Review Panel” complaint must be filed.
 After reviewing evidence and taking testimony from witnesses, the panel has up to 180 days to issue an opinion as to whether the medical professional breached the standard of care.
 After this point, a medical malpractice claim may be filed in the Indiana court system.

 Gathering all of the necessary medical records may take several weeks or even months.
 Scheduling depositions and coordinating dates with the attorneys, court reporters, and witnesses may also take a significant amount of time.
 Negotiating settlements, whether between attorneys or with the assistance of a mediator, may also take several weeks.
 Therefore, it is not unusual for a birth injury claim to take a year or longer to resolve.

 The sooner a claim is filed, the better.
 After an extended period of time, witnesses may have moved away or may not remember the details of the claim.
 Additionally, it may become more difficult to locate evidence.

 If Your Child Suffered a Brachial Plexus Injury, Call Today to Have Our Indianapolis Birth Injury Attorneys Review Your Case

-At Doehrman Buba, our attorneys have decades of experience in Indiana birth injury claims.
+At Doehrman Buba Ring, our attorneys have decades of experience in Indiana birth injury claims.
 We fight for you to ensure you receive the compensation you deserve.
 To schedule your free consultation with our firm, contact us today.